Charanjetty/AgroIntellegence-/README.md

 🎥 Project Preview
 Get a quick look at the application in action!
 This video demonstrates the functionality of the model and the user interface.

-Watch the Preview Video Here
+Watch the Preview Video Here: "https://drive.google.com/file/d/1SWAR2zwdrlNJhomP7i3jvbsgOn1Zywdn/view?usp=sharing"

 📊 AP Crop Dataset (Deterministic, Realistic)
 This project is built on the apcrop_dataset_realistic.csv file, a rich dataset with 18,240 rows of simulated agricultural data.